timothyshull/programming_notes/c++/effective_c++.md

 9. Use destructors to prevent resource leaks
 10. Prevent resource leaks in constructors
 11. Prevent exceptions from leaving destructors
 12. Understand how throwing an exception differs from passing a parameter or calling a virtual function
-13. Catch exceptions be reference
+13. Catch exceptions by reference
 14. Use exception specifications judiciously
 15. Understand the costs of exception handling